 Don’t skimp on your edits.
 Why?
 Because people do notice when a song isn’t quite working.
 Even when you get passed obvious stuff.
 As listeners they may not know why it doesn’t work as well as it should, if you know them they may know but don’t want to upset you, but they will know when a song doesn’t come up to the mark.

-For song writers, setting a high standard for their work is very important.
+For songwriters, setting a high standard for their work is very important.
 Getting a good, balanced perspective on their own work to really set the bar high is not straightforward.
 Why?
 Attachment.
-Writers get attached to their work to the extent that they struggle to get any sort of perspective on their work other than their own, inherant perspective.
+Songwriters get attached to their work to the extent that they struggle to get any sort of perspective on their work other than their own, inherent perspective.

-The more commercial a writer you are, the earlier in the song writing process you are likely to consider elements like your target audience and the perspective of listeners.
+The more commercial a songwriter you are, the earlier in the songwriting process you are likely to consider elements like your target audience and the perspective of listeners.
 At a minimum these elements should be considered during your edit cycle.

 Go around an edit cycle a few times to hone the song to be it’s very best.
 A bit of polish goes a long way.
 It is far better to have fewer songs of high quality than 100 songs of an okay quality.

 Editing is strongly tied to the critique process.

 - Critique what you have (either yourself or other songwriters)

 - Make the changes YOU think are needed to enhance the song.

 Try to think about your song from the perspective of a variety of listeners.

 Try NOT to be too restrictive on changes.
 You can always go back.
 Just remember, nothing ventured, nothing gained.